-You are cordially invited to attend the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of VirnetX Holding Corporation to be held on Thursday, June 2, 2016, at 9:00 a.m.
-Pacific Time, at the Hard Rock Hotel & Casino - South Lake Tahoe, 50 Highway 50, Stateline, Nevada 89449.
+You are cordially invited to attend the 2018 Annual Meeting of Stockholders and any adjournment or postponement thereof (the "Annual Meeting") of VirnetX Holding Corporation to be held on Thursday, May 24, 2018, at 9:00 a.m.
+Pacific Time, at the MontBleu Resort Casino & Spa - South Lake Tahoe, 55 Highway 50, Stateline, Nevada 89449.
 At the Annual Meeting, we will ask you to consider the following proposals:

-- to elect Michael F. Angelo as a Class III director; - to ratify the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal ending December 31, 2016; and - to transact such other business that may properly come before the Annual Meeting or at any adjournment or postponement thereof.
+- to elect Thomas M. O'Brien and Robert D. Short III, Ph.D. as our Class II directors; - to ratify the appointment of Farber Hass Hurley LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; and - · to transact such other business that may properly come before the Annual Meeting.

-Our board of directors has fixed the close of business on April 14, 2016 as the record date for the Annual Meeting (the "Record Date").
+Our board of directors has fixed the close of business on April 2, 2018 as the record date for the Annual Meeting (the "Record Date").
 Only stockholders of record as of the Record Date may vote at the Annual Meeting.
-Further information regarding voting rights and matters to be voted upon is presented in the accompanying proxy.
+Further information regarding voting rights and matters to be voted upon is presented in the accompanying proxy statement.

-On April 22, 2016, we expect to mail to our stockholders of record as of the Record Date a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement and our annual report online.
+On or about April 12, 2018, we expect to mail to our stockholders of record as of the Record Date a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement accompanying this letter (the "Proxy Statement") and our Annual Report on Form 10-K for fiscal 2017 (the "Annual Report") online.
 The Notice provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of the proxy materials by mail.
-The proxy statement and our annual report can be accessed directly at www.proxyvote.com.
+The Proxy Statement and the Annual Report can be accessed directly at www.proxyvote.com.
 All you have to do is enter the control number located on your proxy card.

-Your vote is important.
+Your vote is important to us.
 Whether or not you plan to attend the Annual Meeting, we urge you to submit your vote online, by telephone or by mail.